kenprice/ImageThing/README.md

 ### README
-This is based on the ImageSpace git.
-It is still called ImageSpace, however the name will change in later versions.
+ImageThing is based on the ImageSpace code provided by Scari's github page.
+This is a project for Tsai's CSE 360 class at ASU.

 Author: Ken Price, Jordan Ross